mirajehossain/library-backend/README.md

 4. **Soft Deletion Approach**: Currently, we hard-delete the data from the collection.
 I believe it's best practice to soft-delete rather than hard-delete any data in production.
 It's allow us to easier data recovery and maintaining data integrity over time.

+5. **Error Handling Interceptor/Middleware**: Currently, we lack a proper error-handling mechanism to manage errors effectively.
+Implementing a custom error-handling functionality would enable us to discern the type of error and determine the necessary steps to address it appropriately.

+6. **Logging**: Additionally, we can implement a logging mechanism for debugging production issues and monitoring purposes.
+This system would allow us to trace each request with a unique requestId, facilitating investigations when needed.
+I recommend using Winston for creating the logging interceptor.